LOCATION PEWAMO MI+IN OH

 DISTRIBUTION AND EXTENT: MLRAs 97, 98, 99, 111A, 111B, 111C, and 111E of southern Michigan, central and northwestern Ohio, and central and northern Indiana.
 The series is of large extent, about 1.8 million acres.

-MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Indianapolis, Indiana.
+SOIL SURVEY REGIONAL OFFICE (SSRO) RESPONSIBLE: AMHERST, MASSACHUSETTS

 SERIES ESTABLISHED: Lenawee County, Michigan, 1957.